costas778/Trading_platform_aws/README.md

 # Let's us begin!
 **NOTE:** This whole environment was created in an AWS sandbox that is destroyed with the account number!

+Prerequisites
+./install-prerequisites.sh

+Note: the above is for the Ubuntu distro using WSL2
+Tip: I use a Codium extention that works as well as VSC.

 git clone https://github.com/costas778/Trading_platform_aws.git

 1) Reconfigure AWS CLI: